A-TrainStation/ShowcaseLeanTechniques/README.md

             change[unit] = count
             amount -= count * unit
     return change

+# I Can clarify the amount += 0.001 here
+	amount: This is presumably a variable that holds some numeric value (like a floating-point number).
+	+=: This is the "add and assign" operator.
+# It adds the value on the right side of the operator to the current value of the variable on the left side and then assigns the result back to the variable.
+	0.001: This is the value being added to the amount variable.
+In this case, it's 0.001.

 Next we move to the for loop, which is for units in currency_units
 	I made up an variable called count and set it equal to (amount // unit)